background-image

 2. Still do your research

 Just because it’s not your typical interview setting, doesn’t mean you shouldn’t prepare like it is (you don’t want to pretend the camera is frozen because you can’t answer a question!).
 Research is still key and the bonus of a video interview is you can have your notes with you.
 The real challenge is making sure you are still making eye contact and not constantly looking down at your notes.
-For help with gathering your research take a look at Interview tips from an Actor: Part 2.

 3. Be presentable